3 Unique Ways to Use the Squarespace Form Block

 3. Make a questionnaire for your clients or customers to answer so that you can best prepare for the work or project you’re going to do for them.

-Below is part of a questionnaire clients fill in before I teach them how to navigate the Squarespace platform.
+In the images below, I share part of a survey and questionnaire clients fill in before I teach them how to navigate the Squarespace platform.
+(You might have to squint, it's hard to read.)

 Hang on, I’ve got a couple more.